Georgian Golden Age

-Origins of the Golden Age
+Origins

 David IV

 David the Builder, the original architect of the Golden Age.
 Fresco from Gelati monastery.

 Gelati Theotokos.
 The use of costly mosaics in church decorations heralded Georgia's imperial ambitions.

-The Golden Age began with the reign of David IV ("the builder" or "the great"), the son of George II and Queen Helena, who assumed the throne at the age of 16 in a period of Great Turkish Invasions.
+The Golden Age began with the reign of David IV ("the builder" or "the great"), the son of George II and Queen Helena, who assumed the throne at age 16 in a period of Great Turkish Invasions.
 As he came of age under the guidance of his court minister, George of Chqondidi, David IV suppressed the dissent of feudal lords and centralized the power in his hands to effectively deal with foreign threats.
-In 1121, he decisively defeated much larger Turkish armies during the Battle of Didgori, with fleeing Seljuq Turks being run down by pursuing Georgian cavalry for several days.
-A huge amount of booty and prisoners were captured by David's army, which had also secured Tbilisi and inaugurated a new era of revival.
+In 1121, he decisively defeated much larger Turkish armies during the Battle of Didgori, with fleeing Seljuk Turks being run down by pursuing Georgian cavalry for several days.
+A huge amount of booty and prisoners were captured by David's army, which had also secured Tbilisi and inaugurated an era of revival.

 To highlight his country's higher status, he became the first Georgian king to reject the highly respected titles bestowed by the Eastern Roman Empire, Georgia’s longtime ally, indicating that Georgia would deal with its powerful friend only on a parity basis.
-Due to close family ties between Georgian and Byzantine royalty - Princess Martha of Georgia, aunt of David IV, was once a Byzantine Empress Consort - by the 11th century as many as 16 Georgian ruling princes and kings had held Byzantine titles, David becoming the last one to do so.
+With the close family ties between Georgian and Byzantine royalty (Princess Martha of Georgia, aunt of David IV, was once a Byzantine empress consort), by the 11th century as many as 16 Georgian ruling princes and kings had held Byzantine titles, David becoming the last one to do so.

-David IV made particular emphasis on removing the vestiges of unwanted Eastern influences, which the Georgians considered forced, in favor of the traditional Christian and Byzantine overtones.
+David removed the vestiges of unwanted Eastern influences, which the Georgians considered forced, in favor of the traditional Christian and Byzantine overtones.
 As part of this effort, he founded the Gelati Monastery, a UNESCO World Heritage Site, which became an important center of scholarship in the Eastern Orthodox Christian world of that time.

-David also played a personal role in reviving Georgian religious hymnography, composing the Hymns of Repentance (გალობანი სინანულისანი, galobani sinanulisani), a sequence of eight free-verse psalms.
+David played a personal role in reviving Georgian religious hymnography, composing the Hymns of Repentance (გალობანი სინანულისანი, galobani sinanulisani), a sequence of eight free-verse psalms.
 In this emotional repentance of his sins, David sees himself as reincarnating the Biblical David, with a similar relationship to God and his people.
 His hymns also share the idealistic zeal of the contemporaneous European crusaders to whom David was a natural ally in his struggle against the Seljuks.